 Explore the 74 Whitsunday islands

 The cruising potential of the Whitsunday Islands is infinite.
-With simple navigation, sheltered pristine anchorages and incredible natural environments to enjoy, whether you spend a weekend or a month cruising the islands you will be amazed at the stunning beauty on offer.
+With easy navigation, sheltered anchorages, and stunning natural beauty, you’ll be amazed whether cruising for a weekend or a month.

-From lazy afternoons on the deck reading a book, to an energetic early morning kayak or bush walk, the possibilities when sailing the Whitsundays are endless.
+Spend lazy afternoons on deck reading a book, or take an energetic early morning kayak or bush walk.
+The possibilities when sailing the Whitsundays are endless.
 Exploring at your own pace offers the perfect balance between relaxation and adventure.

 For comprehensive information on the Whitsunday cruising grounds, we highly recommend you invest in a copy of the 100 Magic Miles, by David Colfelt.
-This well-loved nautical guide to Whitsundays has been used by visiting boaties for over 20 years and is updated annually with all new anchorage and regional information.
+This well-loved nautical guide to Whitsundays has been used by visiting boaties for over 20 years.
+It is updated annually with all new anchorage and regional information.

 Take the time to explore the information below and our Welcome Book for regional information.